rdrake/Molly/README.md

 ### Running ###

-Simply use Cake to run the `main.clj` file in the sub-project of interest.
+Simply use the following command to run it:

-eg.

-    cake run src/ca/uoit/molly/crawler/mycampus/main.clj
+    cake run -m